nattlip/com.jilles.rfxcom.2/APPSTORE.md

 15-03-2019 fixed two bugs which could led to crashes, receiving a somfy signal and adding remotes for somfys, somfy is not implemented in app ,
 		   but rfxtrx receives the commands.

+22-03-2019 fixed  bug which could led to crashes, receiving a somfy signal and adding remotes for somfys, somfy is not implemented in app ,
+		   but rfxtrx receives the commands.

 ## Donate
-If you like the app, consider buying me a Homey!
+If you like the app, consider buying me a Homey Pro !
 [![Paypal donate][pp-donate-image]][pp-donate-link]

 [pp-donate-link]: https://www.paypal.me/nattelip